 These are more for first time cosplayers!

 -BE SEASONAL.
 Anime north is in spring but the temperature is more like summer, so try to pick a costume suited for the heat.
-Baggy sweaters, knit clothes and anything with lots of layers may be too hot to handle the heat.
+Baggy sweaters, knit clothes and anything with lots of layers may be too hot to handle!

 -BINDING SHOULD BE DONE RESPONSIBLY.
-What is binding?
-Binding is the act of securing breasts down with the intent of eliminating their appearance under a shirt.
-Females cosplaying male characters do it often.
+(Binding is the act of securing breasts down with the intent of eliminating their appearance under a shirt.
+Females cosplaying male characters do it often. )

 Responsible binding= Sports bra a size too small or an actual certified binder.
-They can be bought online, either in the form of shirts or corset-style.
-Either form is safe but make sure you practice a few times before the con.
-If you are of legal age, some adult novelty stores sell them.
+They can be bought online or if you are of legal age, some adult novelty stores sell them.
+You can find them either in the form of shirts or corset-style.
+Either form is safe but make sure you practice a few times before the con as they do take some getting used to.

 Ace bandages may work for some people with a smaller cup size, but test it before the con and make sure its not going to cause bruising or pain for extended wear and be sure to adjust it often at the con as bandages tend to tighten over time!

 Irresponsible binding = duct tape over a piece of fabric or directly applied to the skin; rope, belts, etc.

-The risk of irresponsible binding: Chaffed skin, skin removal, stomach illness, bruising of the ribs, stomach and breasts, breaking of ribs, rupture of stomach and lungs, blisters on the outside and ulcers inside and in worst case scenarios, suffocation and death.
+The risk of irresponsible binding: Chaffed skin or skin removal, stomach illness, bruising of the ribs, stomach and breasts, breaking of ribs, rupture of stomach and lungs, blisters on the outside and ulcers inside and in worst case scenarios, suffocation and death.